Damodaram Sanjivayya National Law University: Administration

 The government appointed Prof. A. Lakshminath as the first Chancellor, Y. Satyanarayana as the First Vice-Chancellor and Amancherla Subrahmanyam as the first Registrar of the university.
 After the DSNLU Amendment Act, 2016 had been notified, the Hon'ble Chief Justice of the High Court of Andhra Pradesh is the ex-officio Chancellor of the University.
-The current chancellor of DSNLU is Hon'ble Justice C. Praveen Kumar and Vice-Chancellor is Prof. S. Surya Prakash and the Registrar Prof.(Dr.) C. M. Rao.
+The current chancellor of DSNLU is Hon'ble Justice Dheeraj Singh Thakur and Vice-Chancellor is Prof. Dasari Surya Prakash Rao.

 Vice chancellors

 Faculty

 The faculty of DSNLU includes faculties from various National Law Universities like National Law School of India University, Gujarat National Law University, NALSAR, The West Bengal National University of Juridical Sciences, National Law University, Jodhpur, Chanakya National Law University, Hidayatullah National Law University, Dr. Ram Manohar Lohia National Law University.

-In addition to the permanent staff, eminent jurists, judges, lawyers and academicians serve as guest faculty.
+In addition to the permanent staff, eminent jurists, judges, lawyers and academics serve as guest faculty.
 Members of the World Intellectual Property Organization, Tata Institute of Social Sciences and many other eminent personalities take guest lectures.